 Founded by 5 women religious communities in 1985, IJPC educates and advocates on four core issues – abolition of the death penalty, human trafficking, comprehensive immigration reform, and peace and non-violence.
 The center coordinates speaker panels, core issue committees, and community dialogues as well as provides opportunities for education and advocacy to school groups, churches, and community members.
-A volunteer is needed as a justice and peace associate.
-The volunteer will research and prepare educational materials on the core issues, plan events, programs, rallies, and prayer services, and interface with various collaborating groups.
+This volunteer will be the first Louise Akers Fellow.
+The volunteer fellow will assist in creating and leading a certificate in peace promotion for the residents of Greater Cincinnati.
+They will also research and design educational materials on the core issues; plan events, programs, rallies, and prayer services; and interface with various collaborating groups.

 Health coverage, Housing, Living allowance, Stipend, Student loan forbearance